 Uniform vs. non-uniform agreement

-When the adversary is omission or crash, then the agreement property above is called non-uniform agreement.
-We can also have a stronger uniform agreement property where no two (even faulty) parties decide on different values.
+With omission or crash adversaries, the property above is called non-uniform agreement.
+A stronger variant is uniform agreement, where no two parties (even faulty ones) decide on different values.
 This is called uniform agreement and assumes an omission or a crash adversary (this definition is meaningless with malicious corruptions).

 For example, the difference will be relevant in a state machine replication setting with omission faults.
 For another example, see this later post.